yoursunny/NDNts/pkg/repo-external/README.md

 In particular, each insertion/deletion command is individually sent to the repo.
 Neither segmented nor bundled operation would be used.

-There are not tests, other than the demo below.

 ```ts
 import { PyRepoStore } from "@ndn/repo-external";